docker/docs/_includes/ee-linux-install-reuse.md

 {% elsif section == "find-ee-repo-url" %}

-To install Docker EE, you will need the URL of the Docker EE repository associated with your trial or subscription:
+To install Docker EE, you will need the URL of the Docker Engine - Enterprise repository associated with your trial or subscription:

 1. Go to [https://hub.docker.com/my-content](https://hub.docker.com/my-content){: target="_blank" class="_" }.
 All of your subscriptions and trials are listed.
 2. Click the **Setup** button for **Docker Enterprise Edition for {{ linux-dist-long }}**.